Cooper Kupp Player Prop Bets for NFL Week 9 | Los Angeles vs. Tennessee 11/7/2021

 - In his one matchup against the Titans, Kupp's 65 receiving yards total is 31.5 less than his over/under for Sunday's game (96.5).

-- Kupp caught a touchdown pass in that outing against the Titans.
+- Kupp caught a touchdown pass in that matchup against the Titans.

-- The 283.5 passing yards the Titans give up per game makes them the NFL's 24th-ranked pass defense this season.
+- The 283.5 yards per game the Titans are giving up through the air makes them the NFL's 24th-ranked pass defense.

-- The Titans have allowed 15 touchdowns through the air (1.9 per game).
-They are 22nd in the NFL in that category.
+- The Titans have given up 15 touchdowns through the air (1.9 per game).
+They are 22nd in the league in that category.

 Recent Performances